 Appeals court backs ban on snowboarders at Utah ski resort

-The snowboarders' lawyer, Jon Schofield, said the case has brought attention to the rule, even though his clients lost.
+The snowboarders' lawyer, Jon Schofield, said the case has brought attention to the ban based on outdated stereotypes.

-The U.S. Forest Service has backed the resort.
+The U.S. Forest Service has backed Alta.
 The agency's lawyers pushed back against discrimination claims by pointing out that the Forest Service has approved hundreds of permits for snow areas that allow snowboarding.